 In January 2016, we entered into a supply and commercialization agreement with Illumina.
-The agreement was amended and restated in February 2017, and subsequently amended in September 2017, August 2021, and May 2023.
-Under the terms of the agreement, we agreed to pay to Illumina a high single-digit royalty, subject to certain reductions and floors, in perpetuity on net sales generated by our products or revenues otherwise generated or received by us, regardless of whether these products incorporate any Illumina intellectual property, subject to certain exceptions, in the field of oncology.
-In August 2021, following Illumina's acquisition of GRAIL, the agreement was amended to suspend the royalty payments for as long as GRAIL is an affiliate of Illumina.
-The Divestment Plan (as defined in the section entitled "The Spin-Off-Background" beginning on page 102 of this Information Statement) permits Illumina to maintain the royalty arrangement with GRAIL.
-In connection with the separation of GRAIL from Illumina via the Spin-Off, GRAIL will no longer be an affiliate of Illumina, and the Supply Agreement will be further amended to extend the suspension of the perpetual royalty agreement until the earlier of two-and-a-half years or any earlier change of control of GRAIL, at which time royalty payments to Illumina will resume, without retroactive effect.
-In addition, upon the execution of such amendment, we may elect to purchase instruments, supplies, and services from Illumina either pursuant to the Open Offer or the Grandfathered Pricing.
+The agreement was amended and restated in February 2017, and subsequently amended in September 2017 and December 2019.
+Under the terms of the agreement, we agreed to pay to Illumina a high single-digit royalty, subject to certain reductions, on net sales generated by our products or revenues otherwise generated or received by us regardless of whether these products incorporate any Illumina intellectual property, subject to certain exceptions, in the field of oncology in perpetuity.
+In August 2021, following Illumina's acquisition of GRAIL, the agreement was further amended to suspend the royalty as long as GRAIL is an affiliate of Illumina.
+The Divestment Plan (as defined in the section entitled "The Spin-Off-Background" beginning on page 98 of this Information Statement) permits Illumina to maintain the royalty arrangement with GRAIL.
+In connection with the separation of GRAIL from Illumina via the Spin-Off, GRAIL will no longer be an affiliate of Illumina and the perpetual royalty obligation to Illumina will restart, without retroactive effect.
+In addition, at the time of the separation we may elect to have either the Open Offer or the Grandfathered Pricing.